-Note on lights: For the Angel in my photos, I used the warm white lights.
+Note on lights: For the Angel in my photos, I used warm white lights.
 I also purchased a set of cool white lights and found I just prefer the warm lights.
 The cool white lights would look great paired with a silver halo or accents.

 STEP 1: DESIGN SPACE

 Once you’ve downloaded my free Layered Christmas Angel from my Freebie Vault (or the Maker Fest workshop page), unzip the download folder and upload the SVG format version of the file to Design Space.
-If you’re new to Cricut and need help with uploading, click HERE to find detailed instructions.
+If you’re new to Cricut and need help uploading, click HERE to find detailed instructions.

 The design was saved in size perfect for using 8.5″x11″ paper.
-If you want to resize your project, it’s best to resize while the design is still grouped in order to keep all layers in the correct proportions.
+If you want to resize your project, it’s best to resize while the design is still grouped to keep all layers in the correct proportions.
 Sometimes when uploaded to the mobile Cricut app, the size changes.
-If that happens, you may resize it back to original (while still grouped) at 17.607″x11.097″.
+If that happens, you may resize it to original (while still grouped) at 17.607″x11.097″.